smahajan-demyst/traffic-light-project/README.md

 This command will help to run the react app locally.
 It starts the app main process.

-### `yarn add --dev @babel/plugin-transform-private-property-in-object`
+### `npm install --save-dev @testing-library/user-event @testing-library/dom`

-Installs a specific Babel plugin as a development dependency in a Node.js project.
+Installs specific dependencies for running unit tests.

 ### `yarn test`